AFKrcher/probe/README.md

 GET: `/api/`

-RESPONSE: An HTML landing page directing the user to see this README for more instructions on how to use the API.
+RESPONSE: `"Welcome to the PROBE public API!
+For documentation, please visit the README at https://github.com/afkrcher/probe#api-documentation."`

+---

+#### Health Check

+GET: `/api/test`

+RESPONSE: `Test successful!
+This is the endpoint URL: http://localhost:3000/api/test.`

 ---